flutter/website/src/docs/development/tools/sdk/upgrading.md

 ---
 title: Upgrading Flutter
 short-title: Upgrading
+description: Upgrading Flutter
 ---

-We strongly recommend tracking the `beta` branch in the flutter repository, which is where we push 'known good builds' of Flutter.
+We strongly recommend tracking the `{{site.sdk.channel}}` branch in the flutter repository, which is where we push 'known good builds' of Flutter.
 If you need to view the very latest changes, you can track the `master` branch, but note this is where we do our daily development, so stability is much lower.

 To view your current branch, use `flutter channel`.

-To change branch, use `flutter channel beta` / `flutter channel master`.
+To change branch, use `flutter channel <branch-name>`.

 ## Specifying the Flutter SDK for your project